 The war has taken its toll on the criminal justice system and the rule of law in general in Sri Lanka and there are many institutional and legal challenges to the effective administration of criminal justice.
 LAW will provide technical support to criminal justice institutions, including the Attorney-General’s Department, the Sri Lanka Judge’s Institute, the Judicial Services Commission and the Government Analysts’ Unit in areas that they self-identify as requiring support.
-LAW aims to raise the profile of transitional justice amongst law students, and to provide them with opportunities to engage effectively in the process as it moves forwards.
-LAW will provide the departments of Colombo, Peradiniya and Jaffna with legal information in relation to transitional justice and will assist Jaffna University with the establishment of a human rights clinic.
-LAW Sri Lanka works in partnership with a local grassroots organisation, the National Peace Council and an international partner, Harvard International Human Rights Clinic.
+LAW will also provide support to legal academic institutions, including the law departments of Colombo, Peradiniya and Jaffna with legal information in relation to human rights.
+LAW works in partnership with a local grassroots organisation, the National Peace Council and an international partner, Harvard International Human Rights Clinic.

 LAW Sri Lanka and C4Legal Host Webinars on Human Rights

 Accountability & Rule of Law - Gender Equality & GBV - Sri Lanka - Advocacy - Legal Aid & Empowerment

 LAW Sri Lanka launches the Gender Justice Legal Network